Tilky Jones

-Tilky Montgomery Jones (born June 24, 1981) is an American singer and actor.
+Tilky Montgomery Jones (born June 24, 1981) is an American actor and singer.
 He was a member of the band Take 5 from 1997 to 2001.

 Life and career

-Jones was born in Vero Beach, Florida.
-He pursued acting after the breakup of his band, Take 5.
+Jones was born Tilky Montgomery Jones on June 24, 1981 in Charleston, South Carolina and raised in Vero Beach, Florida.
+At the age of 11 he began acting in equity productions at Riverside Theatre and was the youngest attendee to be accepted into the Broadway Musical Theatre Project of Tampa, co-founded by Ann Reinking.
+Tilky then moved on to acting in national commercials, and received his SAG card by the age of 13.
+At 15 his agent presented him with a unique opportunity to join the boy band Take 5, spear headed by Lou Pearlman, the creator of Back Street Boys and N’SYNC.
+After the breakup of his band, Take 5.
 Between 2003 and 2007, he made three appearances on CW television series One Tree Hill, in three different roles.
 In 2010, it was announced that he would join the television pilot of Single Ladies, and played the role of K.C. in its 2011 season.

 On January 13, 2011, it was confirmed that Jones would portray Logan Reed on the ABC Family original television series Pretty Little Liars.

 Jones played Sean Butler, the love interest of Hayden Panettiere's character Juliette Barnes, on the ABC drama series Nashville in the first Season from 2012 to 2013.